-The DSL will complete the Local Safeguarding Children Partnership (LSCP) Child Exploitation Checklist and refer to the Multi-Agency Safeguarding Hub (MASH) if there is a concern that a young person may be at risk of sexual exploitation.
+The DSL will complete the Local Safeguarding Children Partnership (LSCP) Child Exploitation Checklist and refer to the Multi-Agency Safeguarding Hub (MASH) if there is a concern that a student may be at risk of sexual exploitation.

-Young people who go missing can be at increased risk of sexual exploitation, hence the Centre has procedures in place (described above) to ensure appropriate response to children and young people who go missing, particularly on repeat occasions.
+Students who go missing can be at increased risk of sexual exploitation.
+Hence the Centre has procedures in place (described above) to ensure appropriate response to students who go missing, particularly on repeat occasions.